nkaleigh/ChromeMomentum/README.md

 Chances are you don't want your project to be called Angular-boilerplate and you want to push this to a new repo that is named more appropriately for you project.

 Easy way is to create a new repo on your github.
-Then on the command line while inside of your respository do git remote add (new repo URL).
-This will push this project to the new repo.
-Then you can rename the folder to reflect your new project.
+Then on the command line while inside of your respository run the following command git `remote remove origin`.
+This will remove your connection to the forked repo without deleting your code or the repo.
+Now you can push it to a new repo with an appropriate name, run the commands under 'push an existing repository from the command line' when making a new repository.
+The commands are `git remote add origin https://github.com/Rasbandit/delete-me.git git push -u origin master`

+Then rename your local folder and you have a basic app ready to go.

 ### Gulp